 Host a vlog with regular progress updates as you prepare for the event launch date.

 Technology is growing at a phenomenal rate, and it’s important to keep up with it.
-One of the big video marketing trends of 2019 is AR and VR technology integration.
+One of the big video marketing trends is AR and VR technology integration.

 Virtual Reality and 360-degree videos are awesome because they engage your viewer.
 To see everything, they have to turn around or scroll just as if they were actually there.